How to Pay for a Military PCS

 If you have enough money in savings, you could withdraw the funds to cover moving expenses.
 Then, after reimbursement, you could pay yourself back.

 Many banks and credit unions offer loans for military moving expenses.
-Visit an on-base credit union or a military-friendly lender to apply.
+Visit an on-base credit union or a military-friendly lender for more details and to complete an application.

-5. Finance through Affirm when you move with U-Pack
+5. Finance with Affirm when you move with U-Pack

-If you choose U-Pack for a PPM, we offer financing through Affirm.
+U-Pack can help with your PPM, and we offer financing through Affirm.
 Affirm offers manageable payment options with varying interest rates, which means you’ll pay less upfront.
-You can then pay back the loan after you get reimbursed.
+You can then repay the loan after you are reimbursed.

 If you have a personal credit card with a low interest rate, you could use it to charge travel expenses and then pay off the card with the reimbursement check.
 Be sure to consider interest rates and your ability to make payments until the reimbursement arrives before choosing this option.

 Not sure which option is best?
-Consult your financial advisor for help deciding how to pay for your move.
+Consult a financial advisor to help you decide how to pay for your move.

-Get answers to any questions you may have:
+Get answers to additional questions you may have:

 No. The military will reimburse you for expenses, but you’ll be responsible for booking personal travel such as airfare and hotel.
 The TO will have information about allowed expenses.

-Will the military pay for my spouse to move?
+Does the military pay for my spouse and children to move?

 Yes, the military will cover moving expenses for spouses and dependents.
 Your TO will have information about per diem rates.

-How long does it take to get reimbursed for a PPM?
+How long will it take to get reimbursed for a PPM, and how much money will I receive?

-What should I do if I lose a receipt for my PPM
+What should I do if I lose a receipt or forget my weight tickets?

-If you lose a receipt, contact the TO immediately for instructions.
+If you lose a receipt or forget your weight tickets, contact the TO immediately for instructions.

-U-Pack is a self-moving service with over 25 years of experience.
+U-Pack is a self-moving service with nearly 30 years of experience.
 We’ve handled military moves all over the U.S., and we’re ready to help you.
-Get a free, no-obligation quote online or call 844-362-5303844-594-3077 to speak to a moving consultant.
+Request a free, no-obligation quote online or call [phone_number:url} to speak to a moving consultant.
 Don’t forget to request weight tickets and ask about military discounts!

 When you’re ready to make a reservation, you can easily apply for Affirm to manage payments.
 Let us know in the comments if you have any questions, and thank you for your service!